M1dnightNinja/gradle-multi-version/README.md

 ## Usage
 ### Setup
 The plugin is currently not hosted on any public maven repository.
 To use it, first clone the repository.
-Then built it by running `gradlew build` in its root.
+Then build it by running `gradlew build` in its root.
 Then publish it to the local maven repository using `gradlew publishToMavenLocal`.
 Then, add the local maven repository to your `settings.gradle.kts`:
 ```